matiasvlevi/lha-arduino/README.md

-# Electronics pieces

-Click on the image of the piece or document to see how to use it.

 <p align="center">
     <img src="./assets/pages_qr.png" alt="qrcode of this page" width="400px"/>
 </p>
 <br/>

+**Click on the image of the piece to see how to use it with an arduino.**

 ## Sensors